-Our new TLB bears interest at LIBOR plus 3.25% (prior to the April 2019 refinancing the borrowing rate was the U.S. Prime Rate plus 2.75% or LIBOR plus 3.75%).
+Our new TLB bears interest at the U.S. prime rate plus 2.25% or LIBOR plus 3.25% (prior to the April 2019 refinancing the borrowing rate was the U.S. Prime Rate plus 2.75% or LIBOR plus 3.75%).
 Because we have indebtedness which bears interest at variable rates, our financial results will be sensitive to changes in prevailing market rates of interest.
-As of March 31, 2019 and April 30, 2019, we had \$319.4 million and \$375.0 million of indebtedness outstanding, respectively, all of which bore interest at floating rates.
+As of June 30, 2019, we had \$375.0 million of indebtedness outstanding, all of which bears interest at floating rates.
 The rate of interest varies from period to period and our interest rate exposure is not currently hedged to mitigate the effect of interest rate fluctuations.
 Depending upon future market conditions and our level of outstanding variable rate debt, we may enter into interest rate swap or other hedge arrangements (with counterparties that, in our judgment, have sufficient creditworthiness) to hedge our exposure against interest rate volatility.
-As of April 30, 2019, a 100 basis point increase in LIBOR would have increased our annual borrowing expense by approximately \$3.7 million.
+As of June 30, 2019, a 100 basis point increase in LIBOR would have increased our annual borrowing expense by approximately \$3.7 million.